Shehu Musa Yar'Adua: Early life

-Yar'Adua attended Katsina Middle School and then Katsina Provincial School (now Government College, Katsina) for his secondary education; at the provincial school, where he was classmates with current Nigerian president Muhammadu Buhari.
+Yar'Adua attended Katsina Middle School and then Katsina Provincial School (now Government College, Katsina) for his secondary education; at the provincial school, where he was classmates with former Nigerian president Muhammadu Buhari.
 At the urging of his father and his father's friend, defence minister Muhammadu Ribadu, Yar'Adua took the entrance exam of the Nigerian Military Training College.
 He passed and was enlisted into the Nigerian Army in 1962 as part of the course 5 intake of the Nigerian military training school.
 Yar'Adua was selected for further training at the Royal Military Academy Sandhurst.
 He was turbaned as the Tafidan Katsina by the Emir of Katsina Muhammadu Kabir Usman.